S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 2. _General group facilitation skills_
 3. _Ability to diagnose and resolve technical issues quickly_
 4. _Have a good foundation of product and project management approaches_
-5. _At least one year of project experience with Apache Cassandra, Apache Kafka, and ClickHouse._
+5. _At least one year of project experience with Apache Cassandra, Apache Kafka, and ClickHouse_
-6. _Working knowledge of software architecture principles, including microservices architecture and domain-driven design._
+6. _Working knowledge of software architecture principles, including microservices architecture and domain-driven design_
-7. _Effective communication skills, both verbal and written, to elicit product requirements from a diverse user base._
+7. _Effective communication skills, both verbal and written, to elicit product requirements from a diverse user base_
-8. _Product knowledge on bookkeeping software and knowledge about the market
+8. _Product knowledge on bookkeeping software and knowledge about the market_
-9. Minimum 4 years of experience working with Scrum in a team._
+9. _Minimum 4 years of experience working with Scrum in a team_
-10. _Bachelor's or Master's degree in clinical mental health counseling_ 11._ 8-10 years of human resources experience within a multinational company_
+10. _Bachelor's or Master's degree in clinical mental health counseling_
+11. _8-10 years of human resources experience within a multinational company_

 **Tips:**